Miriam-mee/EndPoint-Test/README.md

 Since these are fake online REST APIs, there are some limitiations.
 Example, after creating a POST request, this returned a unique ID, to verify that the data has been created successfuly, i retrieved the data using GET method. however, anytime you run the same request, the ID changes intemitently.

-Alos, after performing a delete request, to verify that the data has been successfully deleted, i performed a GET request and this returned data as null, and the response message as > Successfully!
+> Also, after performing a delete request, to verify that the data has been successfully deleted, i performed a GET request and this returned data as null, and the response message as > Successfully!
 Record has been fetched.